 The Seattle Chinatown-International District (aka the “ID”, pronounced eye-dee), located south of downtown is a cultural hub of the Asian American community.
 Historically, it is the only area in the continental United States where several cultures—Chinese, Japanese, Filipinos, African Americans, and Vietnamese—settled together and built one neighborhood.

-Short history of the Seattle Chinatown-International District
+Immigration history in the Seattle Chinatown-International District

-In 1910, Seattle re-graded some hills and filled in the muddy flats along the waterfront.
-Buildings were erected on this land and a new International District began to take shape south of Jackson along King Street.
-Chinese immigrants arrived in the area first and established a neighborhood.
+- Chinese immigrants arrived in the area first and established a neighborhood.
 Of course, the Chinese didn’t have much choice in where to live.
 Discriminatory covenants prevented Asians from living elsewhere in the city.
 Many immigrants became laborers who helped build the roads, railroads, and canals in or near Seattle, as well as work in other industries including lumber mills, canneries, farms, and coal mines.
 Some set up businesses: import-export operations, restaurants, laundries, hotels, and other commercial enterprises.
 In the beginning, Chinatown’s inhabitants were mostly men—single men as well as those supporting families back in China.

-Japantown (“Nihonmachi“) originally sprang up north of Jackson along Main Street.
+- Japantown (“Nihonmachi“) originally sprang up north of Jackson along Main Street.
 However, the neighborhood vanished in 1942 when Executive Order 9066 forced Japanese residents into internment camps.
 Nihonmachi never returned to what it once was, but its history is still evident in the some of the historic businesses, such as the Panama Hotel Tea & Coffee House, NP Hotel, and Maneki Japanese Restaurant, along with newer businesses including the eclectic Momo shop, Kobo fine art gallery, Kaname Izakaya and Shochu Bar, and Fuji Sushi, among others.

-Filipinos, were the third Asian group to arrive in Seattle in the late 1800s, arriving in several waves as the Philippines transformed from American territory in 1898 to full independence in 1946.
+- Filipinos, were the third Asian group to arrive in Seattle in the late 1800s, arriving in several waves as the Philippines transformed from American territory in 1898 to full independence in 1946.
 Today, the Filipino American community is centered several miles south of the International District along Martin Luther King Jr Way S in southeast Seattle.

-African Americans also settled in the International District along Jackson Street in the early part of the 20th Century, establishing many black-owned and -operated businesses and nightclubs.
+- African Americans also settled in the International District along Jackson Street in the early part of the 20th Century, establishing many black-owned and -operated businesses and nightclubs.
 For many years, Seattle’s jazz scene on Jackson Street was the place to be.
 After World War II, housing discrimination and redlining forced Seattle’s black population eastward into what became known as the Central District, the area between 12th Avenue and Empire Way (later renamed Martin Luther King Way Jr).

 In the 1960s and 1970s, the construction of the Interstate 5 freeway through the International District and building of the nearby Kingdome football stadium threatened the area’s survival.
 Young Chinese, Japanese, and Filipino student activists rallied under the banner of Asian American unity and led a fight to restore the area.
 They lobbied for low-income housing, set up bilingual social service programs, and formed a public corporation to preserve and renovate historic buildings.
 With public funds, hotels and streets were refurbished, new senior apartments were erected, and community-based service centers were established.
 College-educated Asian American professionals set up offices throughout the neighborhood, in locations formerly inhabited by their parents and grandparents.